Top of our wishlist for achieving a bright, healthy smile, is to avoid yellow teeth and keep our pearly whites in sparkling condition.

 - Chew on gum—"Sugar-free gum and mints increase salivary flow, which can neutralize plaque acids, help remove food debris, strengthen teeth and reduce dry mouth," says Anna.
 "Opt for products with xylitol as an ingredient, which can help fight tooth decay."

-- Replace dark food and drink—Swapping your evening glass of red wine for white, choosing herbal tea instead of coffee, and stopping smoking can all help to alter the appearance of your teeth.
+- Replace dark food and drink—Swapping your evening glass of red wine for white, choosing herbal tea instead of coffee, and stopping smoking can all help to alter the appearance of your teeth and help you whiten teeth naturally.
 “Generally, teeth yellowing is a result of external factors like foods that stain, or smoking,” says Dr Gracias.
 "If you still want to consume darker drinks like red wine or coffee, then opt for a straw instead to help reduce the amount of acidity passing through your mouth."

 How to get rid of yellow teeth